brayandiazc/gitmessage-template-en/README.md

 git clone git@github.com:brayandiazc/template-gitmessage.git
 ```

-2. Navigate to the Root Directory: Change to the directory where you cloned the repository.
+2. Navigate to the Root Directory: Move to the directory where you cloned the repository.

 ```bash
 cd template-gitmessage
 ```

-3. Copy the Template File: Copy the .gitmessage file to your root directory.
+3. Copy the Template File: Copy the .gitmessage file to your home directory.

 ```bash
 cp .gitmessage ~